IngabireTina/firstJavascript/README.md

 ## AKAN Project
 <hr>
-# Description<br>
+ Description<br>
--------------<br>
+---------------<br>
-## The project is an application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+The project is an application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
 <hr>
-# About Author<br>
+ About Author<br>
 --------------<br>
-## Done by INGABIRE Clementine
+ Done by INGABIRE Clementine
 <hr>
-# Project SetUp Instructions<br>
+ Project SetUp Instructions<br>
 ------------------------------<br>
 <ul>
   <li>VsCode: Editor to write code</li>